-LE ASSESSMENT CRITERIA - PASS The learner will: The learner can: 1 Be able to use digital skills to handle work-related information.
-1.1 Find and select current, relevant and reliable information from different sources to complete complex work-related tasks.
-1.2 Develop and use efficiently appropriate information storage systems.
-2 Be able to create and edit digital content for work-related purposes.
+LEARNING OUTCOMES ASSESSMENT CRITERIA - PASS The learner will: The learner can: Be able to use digital skills to hand work-related information.
+Be able to create and edit digital conformal for work-related purposes.
 2.1 Create and save text-based, sound, image or video files, as appropriate to different complex work-related tasks, taking into account audience and purpose.
 2.2 Use different applications to enter, edit, format, enhance and save work-related information including text, numerical data, graphics and images as appropriate to different complex work-related tasks.
 2.3 Bring together information from different sources to create digital content for work-related purposes.
 2.4 Improve draft digital content in light of feedback from others in the work setting.
-3 Be able to use digital skills to communicate in a work context.
+Be able to use digital skills to communicate in a work context.
 3.1 Use appropriate modes of online communication in a work context, suitable for different audiences and purposes.
 3.2 Demonstrate understanding of conventions associated with different modes when communicating online for work-related purposes.

-LEARNING OUTCOMES ASSESSMENT CRITERIA - PASS The learner will: The learner can: 4 Be able to work online and use digital devices safely and responsibly in a work context.
+LE ARNING OUTCOMES ASSESSMENT CRITERIA - PASS ne learner will: The learner can: 4 Be able to work online and use digital devices safely and responsibly in a work context.
 4.1 Explain the online risks and threats to a particular workplace or sector, the steps taken to mitigate these, and how these protect the organisation, employees and/or customers, as appropriate to the workplace/sector.
 4.2 Follow workplace guidelines for safe and responsible use of devices and the internet, including for handling and storing personal or sensitive data, private or personal use of ICT and social media, protecting own health and wellbeing.
 5 Be able to solve technical problems.
-5.1 Apply appropriate solutions to technical problems.
-5.2 Demonstrate initiative in solving technical problems, e.g. by referring to online sources of help before drawing on support from others.
+5.1 Apply appropriate solutions to technical problems.5.2 Demonstrate initiative in solving technical problems, e.g. by referring to online sources of help before drawing on support from others.